PSYC 4000 Practicum is opened to BAA, BA and BSc students

 Important message to students:

-- Your degree completion requires you to spend one summer term doing a "practicum".
+- If you are a BSc or BAA student, your degree completion requires you to spend one summer term doing a "practicum".

 - Practicum is not offered during any other term.